openradx/adit/README.md

 # TODO list

--   Show if job was urgent in details
 -   Shorter timeout for offline studies
 -   Cancel pending tasks by revoking them
 -   Cancel during transfer